mikhail-poda/mikhail-poda.github.io/index.md

 # Intermediate Hebrew

-A blog dedicated to intermediate Hebrew learners looking to navigate the beautiful complexities of the Hebrew language with clarity and structure.
+A collection of articles dedicated to intermediate Hebrew learners looking to navigate the beautiful complexities of the Hebrew language with clarity and structure.

 ## Language Learning
 - [About Language Learning and Hebrew Learning Resources](/etc/about-language-learnig.md)